Cap-go/website/content/blog/how-version-work-in-capgo.md

 ### Other settings

-After all this behavior you can have above that some specific one liked to the deviceID.
+After all this behavior, you can have above that some specific one liked to the deviceID.

 In Capgo, you can decide to override the behavior for each deviceID.